This post may contain affiliate links. Please read my disclaimer for more information.

 Hindu squats are a great compound exercise that works the glutes, quadriceps, hamstrings, calves, abs, and shoulders.

-They can be easily done without any equipment and a little amount of room.
-If you feel like you need to make them a little more challenging a weighted vest will add more resistance and give more experienced people a more intense workout.
+They can be quickly done without any equipment and a tiny amount of room.
+If you need to make them a little more challenging, a weighted vest will add more resistance and give more experienced people a more intense workout.

-This is also a great exercise for any women or men that aren’t happy with the shape or firmness of their butt and want a more pronounced, tight, rounded gluteus maximus.
+This is also an excellent exercise for any women or men that aren’t happy with the shape or firmness of their butt and want a more pronounced, tight, rounded gluteus maximus.